+'''

-''' / Shows a basic use of Priority Select, which monitors a set of input channels for value available on its output irrespective of their original input channel.
+Shows a basic use of Priority Select, which monitors a set of input channels for values and makes

+these values

+available on its output irrespective of their original input channel

 Note that dataflow variables, queues and broadcasts can be combined for Select.

-Unlike plain select method call, the prioritySelect call gives precedence to input cha Available messages from high priority channels will be served before messages from low Messages received through a single input channel will have their mutual order preserve
+Unlike plain select method call, the prioritySelect call gives precedence to input channels with lower

-/
+index.

+Available messages from high priority channels will be served before messages from lower-priority

+Messages received through a single input channel will have their mutual order preserved.

 def critical = new DataflowVariable()

 def ordinary = new DataflowQueue()

 def whoCares = new DataflowQueue()

-task {

 ordinary << 'All working fine'

 whoCares << 'I feel a bit tired'

 ordinary << 'We are on target'

 }

 task {

 ordinary << 'I have just started my work.
 Busy.
 Will come back later...'

 sleep 5000

 ordinary << 'I am done for now'

-}

-task {

-whoCares << 'Huh, what is that noise'

-ordinary << 'Here I am to do some clean-up work'

-whoCares << 'I wonder whether unplugging this cable will eliminate that nasty sound.

-critical << 'The server room goes on UPS!'
+whoCares << 'Huh, what is that noise' ordinary << 'Here I am to do some clean-up work' whoCares << 'I wonder whether unplugging this cable will eliminate that nasty sound.' critical << 'The server room goes on UPS!'

 whoCares << 'The sound has disappeared'

 def select = select([critical, ordinary, whoCares])

-println 'Starting to monitor our IT department'
+println 'Starting to monitor our IT department

 sleep 3000

 10.times {println "Received: ${select.prioritySelect().value}"}

 '''